-Or, you can see a rambling, scruffy line of pale-faced young men shuffling forwards in clear and present embarrassment.
-Tango lessons in Buenos Aires are not for the faint-hearted.
+What I saw instead, was a scruffy line of pale-faced men shuffling about in clear and present embarrassment.
+As it turns out, tango lessons in Buenos Aires are not for the shy and retiring.

 His partner hesitates, her hands fluttering in a bird-like gesture.
 “You should never kick the woman.”

-Deep in this dusty underground hall, I am relieved.
+Deep in this underground hall, I am relieved.

 “Pression,’ the lesson goes on.
 “You must have pression.
 You must have control.
 You must look as though you are in control.
 And you must be in control.”